freesewing/freesewing/markdown/org/docs/designs/onyx/instructions/en.md

 ### Step 3: Attaching the sleeves
 - Fold each sleeve and, with _good sides together_, sew the sleeve seam from the hem to the armpit.

-- Keep the garment _inside-out_.
+- Turn the garment _right-side-out_.
+- Turn the sleeves _right-side-out_.
-- With _good sides together_, clip the sleeve to the body.
+- With _good sides together_, clip each sleeve to the body.
 The longer side of each sleeve should be clipped to the back, the shorter side to the front, and the sleeve seam should line up with the outseam.
 Verify that the sleeve is properly attached.
 Serge or overlock through all 3 layers.
 - Repeat with the other sleeve.

 ### Step 4a: Attaching the neckband